Macdon Windrower Front Extension Central NSW

-Case Study from Contract Canola Windrower’s, the Newbiggin brothers from Peak Hill in Central NSW.
+Contract Canola Windrower and Macdon header front owner Nigel Newbiggin from Peak Hill in Central NSW speaks about his need to provide a better service for his tramline farming customers.
 Not only are they contract canola harvesters, they’re farmers as well.

 SITUATION: They found themselves in the following scenario: